2023 Best Child Development & Family Studies Bachelor's Degree Schools in Florida

 On average, human development graduates from Florida State take out $19,313 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $138.

-Out of the 3 schools in Florida that were part of this year’s ranking, Nova Southeastern University landed the # 3 spot on the list.
+The excellent bachelor’s degree programs at Nova Southeastern University helped the school earn the #3 place on this year’s ranking of the best human development and family studies schools in Florida.
 NUS Florida is a very large private not-for-profit school located in the suburb of Fort Lauderdale.

 Read full report on Human Development & Family Studies at Nova Southeastern University